Home » Marriage Help » How To Stop a Divorce from a Wife

 •  Do not use children as leverage.

 Despite trying to repair the marriage, if your wife is still intent on divorcing you, respectively comply with her wishes.
-Continue focusing on improving yourself for the future.
-You had tried all the options to stop your wife from divorcing.
-Nevertheless, she did not change her mind.
+Continue focusing on marriage work and improving yourself for your happiness in the future.

 Photo of author